eclipse-ibeji/freyja/adapters/data/http_mock_data_adapter/README.md

-# HTTP Mock Data ADapter
+# HTTP Mock Data Adapter

 The HTTP Mock Data Adapter mocks the behavior of an adapter which communicates with providers via HTTP.
 This is intended for use with the [Mock Digital Twin](../../../mocks/mock_digital_twin/).